Opentrons/Protocols/protocols/76ab0e/README.md

 * `input .csv file`: Here, you should upload a .csv file formatted as described above.
 * `P20 GEN2 mount`: Choose whether to load the p20 in the right or left mount
 * `P300 GEN2 mount`: Choose whether to load the p300 in the right or left mount
-* `Aspiration height from bottom of the well [mm]`: Offset to aspirate from the bottom of the source wells (in units of mm)
+* `Aspiration height from bottom of the plate wells [mm]`: Offset to aspirate from the bottom of the source wells (in units of mm)
+* `Aspiration height from bottom of the reservoir wells [mm]`: Offset to aspirate from the bottom of the reservoir wells (in units of mm)
 * `Flow rate multiplier`: By setting this multiplier to a value 0 < x < 1 the rate of sample aspiration will be slowed down.
 The default value is 0.5 resulting in aspiration at half of the regular speed.

 ---